rwth-irt/IMU-Simulator/README.md

     Replace `<repository_url>` with the URL of your package repository.

-4. **Build the Package**: Once the package is cloned, you need to build it using colcon, the default build system for ROS 2.
+4. **Build the Package**: Once the package is cloned, you must build it using colcon, the default build system for ROS 2.
 Navigate to your ROS 2 workspace and run the following command:

     ```bash
     cd /path/to/ros2_workspace